New York's budget for the needy potentially hindered by possible federal funding freeze, state official says

 With AP

-Dept. of Ed on the block? ...
+Dept. of Ed. on the block? ...
+Turnover at airport security job ...
 Casual restaurants closing ...
-Lawsuit over Nassau 'armed citizens' ...
-Fitness Fix: Brickhouse Cardio
+Snow and ice on the way

-Dept. of Ed on the block? ...
+Dept. of Ed. on the block? ...
+Turnover at airport security job ...
 Casual restaurants closing ...
-Lawsuit over Nassau 'armed citizens' ...
-Fitness Fix: Brickhouse Cardio
+Snow and ice on the way